Slava0135/dogfood/README.md

 # Dogfood for Differential Testing

+Dogfood is a prototype tool to generate workloads and test filesystems.

 This fork aims to run sequential scenario for Dogfood without QEMU (see original description below) and use it for "Differential Testing".

 C++ files in `/executor` were taken from provided Docker image but were heavily refactored.